oaris/Memory_gamee/README.md

 # Credits

-This game for Front End Web Development Nanodegree of Udacity.
+This game for Front End Web Development Nanodegree of Udacity..